-When we opt to fill both our glucose and fat fuel tanks instead, our nutrient density decreases, and we flood our bodies with pure energy.
+When we fill our glucose and fat fuel tanks instead, our nutrient density decreases, and we flood our bodies with pure energy.
 In this case, we use the energy from our food less efficiently.

 The combination of fat and carbs is the basic signature of modern processed junk food.
-As our diet consists of more energy from fat and carbs (and hence a lower protein %), we simply eat more.
+Our diet consists of more energy from fat and carbs (hence a lower protein %), so we simply eat more.

-As shown in the chart below, from our satiety analysis, once our dietary fat increases above 40%, we eat more.
+As shown in the chart below, from our satiety analysis, we eat more once our dietary fat increases above 40%.
 Hence, to get the energy you need, but not so much that you don’t lose weight, you need to ‘use fat as a lever’ and find the fat intake that aligns with your goals.

 Hence, if you’re looking to gain weight, add muscle, or take on some endurance exercise, it may be beneficial to prioritise energy-dense foods and lower your protein percentage so you can fuel your activity.